AdityaBhatt3010/SQL-injection-attack-listing-the-database-contents-on-Oracle/README.md

 If you think Oracle-based SQLi is rare, trust me — it’s alive, breathing, and waiting for someone to poke it.
 This PortSwigger lab hides a classic UNION-based SQL injection inside the *product category filter*, and our job is to pull out the users table, extract creds, and break in as the administrator.

-Below is the clean, practical PoC — mapped step-by-step with screenshots stored under SQLi_/ as 1.png, 2.png … just like a proper GitHub repo.

 ![Cover](SQLi__/Cover.jpeg)

 ---